phu0ngng/nccl/ext-net/README.md

 The sizes provided to `irecv` can (and will) be larger than the size of the `isend` operation.
 The contrary (receive size being lower than the send size) is an error, however.

+NCCL sets request pointer in `irecv` to `NCCL_NET_OPTIONAL_RECV_COMPLETION` when it is using LL or LL128 protocols.
+In these cases, NCCL polls on flag embedded in data to detect completion of irecv and is resilient to redundant network writes.
+This allows the plugin to optimize request completions on such irecvs (for example, complete the request immediately).
+The plugin is still expected to set a valid request pointer on return which NCCL can poll to check for completion.

 Note: for a given connection, send/receive operations should always match in the order they were posted.
 Tags provided for receive operations are only used to assign a given send operation to one of the buffers of the first (multi-)receive in the queue, not to allow for out-of-order tag